Why Animals Like Sitting On Capybara? [Answered]

 Squirrel Monkeys Sitting On Capybara

 Like their monkey cousins, squirrel monkeys love sitting on capybaras too.
-They also hitch rides and use the rodents to cross rivers.
+They also hitch rides and use the capys to cross rivers.

 Ducks Sitting On Capybara

 They share the bank with the rodents; thus, the a higher chance that capybaras and duck’s paths would cross than the monkey cousins.
-But if you think the rodent would, because it’s bigger, attack the bird, well you will be disappointed.
+But if you think the rodent would attack the bird because it’s bigger, you will be disappointed.

 Ducks Sitting On Capybara